Campus of Stony Brook University: Frey Hall

 Frey Hall, located between Harriman Hall and the Frank Melville Jr. Memorial Library, is the only building on the Stony Brook campus that is solely dedicated to classroom space.
 It opened in 2013 and was named after Robert J. Frey, a professor at Stony Brook and a former managing director at Renaissance Technologies, in recognition of his family foundation's gifts to the university.
 The building contains three large lecture halls on the first floor with roughly 250 capacity, and over two dozen classrooms, including a 193-seat active learning classroom and a 68-seat testing center with computers.
 The Old Chemistry building was shut down in 2011 in order to renovate the structure into Frey Hall.

 Harriman Hall

-Harriman Hall is home to the College of Business.
+Harriman Hall is home to the Department of Philosophy and the College of Business.
 It was built in 1975 as the W. Averell Harriman College for Urban and Policy Sciences, named after former New York governor W. Averell Harriman, with a cost of $5 million.
 It is located on the Academic Mall.
-The opening of Harriman Hall was said to heighten a rivalry between the public Stony Brook University and private colleges Adelphi University and Hofstra University, neither of which have, according to The New York Times, "a program as comprehensive as the one to be offered at Harriman College."
+The opening of Harriman Hall was said to heighten a rivalry between the public Stony Brook University and private colleges Adelphi University and Hofstra University, neither of which had, according to The New York Times, "a program as comprehensive as the one to be offered at Harriman College."
 Harriman Hall houses the Innovation Lab, which is partnered with iCREATE (formerly the Research and Technologies Department) and allows students to use machines for laser cutting, 3D printing, digital design, fabrication and sewing.